xsburg/vscode-javascript-booster/CONTRIBUTING.md

     -   Add new code actions into the list
     -   Check if other changes are needed
 -   Place all the resources (gifs, etc) into the `resources` dir.
--   Run `npm run utils:generate:docs` to update extension's readme and changelog files.
+-   Run `yarn run utils:generate:docs` to update extension's readme and changelog files.
--   Initiate new release by running the command (in the root dir): `npm version [patch|minor|major]`
+-   Initiate new release by running the command (in the root dir): `yarn version [patch|minor|major]`
 -   Merge the release branch into master, delete it and push

 ## Useful links